How your body changes calories into energy significantly influences your weight.

 - 10-15% is the digestive metabolism, in other words, the burning of calories used for the process of digestion

 - 15-30% is used for physical activity

-Did you notice that the majority of this process is done while you’re at rest?
+Did you notice that most of this process is done while resting?
 So, how can you increase that metabolism?
 By having muscles!
 Increase your lean mass!
 Your muscular tissue burns three times the fat as fatty tissue.
-Aerobic workouts are important, but you’ll need muscles if you want to burn fat.
-So give more attention to muscle work-outs.
+Aerobic workouts are essential, but you’ll need muscles to burn fat.
+So give more attention to muscle workouts.

 Digestion is the second factor in fat burning.
-Start by increasing your intake of lean proteins (the ones you’ll find in chicken and fish, for example), because protein digestion uses three times more calories than that of carbohydrates or fats.
+Start by increasing your intake of lean proteins (the ones you’ll find in chicken and fish, for example) because protein digestion uses three times more calories than carbohydrates or fats.
 A good way of improving your digestion is by following a few of our dietary tips.

-Maybe you aren’t able to control your metabolism, seeing as it is intrinsic to your own nature, but you can help it to improve and get it working for you.
-If this is what you really want, change your habits!
-Eat properly, do exercise and, in the medium term, your body will start giving you the results!
+You may not be able to control your metabolism, as it is intrinsic to your nature, but you can help it improve and get it working for you.
+If this is what you want, change your habits!
+Eat properly, exercise, and, in the medium term, your body will start giving you the results!